Zhaoyi-Fan/Zhaoyi-Fan/README.md

 ## 🔐 Application Security

-Security researcher, application security practitioner with experience in applied machine learning.
-I focus on finding and fixing web and
-API vulnerabilities, reviewing source code, and building security into the SDLC — while keeping an offensive edge through OSCP-style lab work.
+Independent researcher, with a PhD in Information Security and experience in applied machine learning.
+I focus on finding and fixing web and API vulnerabilities, reviewing source code, and building security into the SDLC — while keeping an offensive edge through OSCP-style lab work.

 - **Web &amp; API security** — OWASP Top 10, authentication / authorization and business-logic